bagel-org/bagel-RL/Tiny Tool Use/README.md

 ## Evaluation

 There are two evaluation criteria for the library.
-1. Berkeley Function Calling Leaderboard evaluation
+1. Berkeley Function Calling Leaderboard evaluation (BFCL)

 2. Other comprehensive evaluation metrics: